AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 Idea **D** in my opinion may decrease the conversion rate, cause it makes clear whether the working hours suit your needs or not.
 But if you insist, it still very easy to implement so we can run the test on this week.

-Let's discuss with the rest of the team, but I'd suggest to prioritize ideas in the following order **A -> C -> B -> D**
+Let's discuss with the rest of the team, but I'd suggest to prioritize ideas in the following order **A -> C -> B -> D**.

 Yours,
 Bad Dog